Prytanée national militaire: From the Château-Neuf to the creation of the royal college

 Françoise d'Alençon, who had become a widow in 1537, decided to retire in her land of La Flèche, which she had received as a gift from her husband Charles de Bourbon.
-The old feodal castle, actually Château des Carmes, was too old and with no comfort, Françoise d'Alençon ordered the construction of a new building.
+The old feodal castle, actually Carmes Castle, was too old and with no comfort, Françoise d'Alençon ordered the construction of a new building.
 The "Château-Neuf" (New Castle) was erected between 1539 and 1541 outside of the city, in the place of the Prytanée Militaire and following the plans of the architect Jean Delespine.
 Some recent new elements give a better idea of the original castle and garden.

 In 1550, after her death, her son Antoine of Navarre inherits of her possessions.
 With his wife Jeanne d'Albret, inheritor of the Kingdom of Navarre, he stays in La Flèche multiple times, as in February 1552 and then in May 1553, a few months before their son's birth, the future king Henri IV.

 On 3 December 1603, by letters patent sent from Rouen, Henri IV authorised the return of the Jesuits, who had been banned by the parliament of Paris in 1594 after the failed attack against the King made by one of their latter pupils, Jean Châtel.
 The King allows them to live in the places where they were before their departure and in other cities.
 Henri IV recommends them to particularly stay in his house of La Flèche in order to establish their college.

 The first Jesuits priests arrive to La Flèche in the beginning of November 1603, led by Pierre Barny, named rector of the college.
 In January 1604, the college welcomes its first students.
 From its first year, the college knows a success and counts around 1 000 pupils.
 Their number grows fast in the following years.